philippe2308/aimbly-alarm-fe-test/README.md

 ### Product requirements

-- The user should be able to add how many timers they want to the app, and these events should be listed in the list below.
+- The user should be able to add how many events they want to the app, which should be listed in the list below.
-- The user should be able to remove/delete a timer.
+- The user should be able to remove/delete an event.
-  - When you click in an item, it should shown the delete (red) UI with the delete option.
+  - When you click on an item, it should show the delete (red) UI with the delete and cancel options.
-  - If you click on it again, it returns to the original state
-- When the time comes for an alarm to be triggered, the application should display an `alert()` (or some similar UI) with the your event's description.
+- When the time comes for an event to be triggered, the application should display an `alert()` (or some similar UI) with the your event's description and the timer should be deleted.
 - The current time should be shown in the analog clock in the top of the app
   - Can it be animated?
   - Is it possible to build it using CSS?